bibanon/android-development-codex/E970-Nexus-4-Conversion.md

 * [[E970 Conversion Fixes]] - These fixes need to be created and installed to make certain features work.
 * [[E970 Restore to Stock]] - If the conversion is causing you issues, you can always reflash stock AT&T firmware to transform it back to an LGOG.

-### Restore to Stock AT&T/LG Firmware

-This conversion is fully reversible, since flashing a stock AT&T/LG ROM through LGNPST will restore the original partition table.

-* run fastboot -w before beginning, to conduct a factory reset (otherwise LGNPST will spit out [an unhelpful "encryption error"](http://forum.xda-developers.com/showpost.php?p=40178202&postcount=365) that demands a factory reset)
-* Then start flashing

 ### Sources

 * [XDA-Developers: How to Convert LGOG E970 into a Nexus 4](http://forum.xda-developers.com/showthread.php?t=2099784)